mich2000/smartapp/documentatie/timesheet.md

 * Working on setting icons on my web app: 30min
 * Working react app: 2h30
 * Working on the usability of my app: 20min

+## Week 10

+* Working on my production config, in my react app and docker-compose.yml: 2h20